Dr. Friederike Redlbacher, expert in coaching with art

 You launched the product at the beginning of May 2023.
 Is there any feedback yet?

-Friederike: Yes, we have already received very positive feedback.
+Friederike: Yes, we have already received feedback, which is very positive.
 The AI-guided coaching process works and the coachees are able to develop new solutions.
-We have already heard stories from people about their positive experiences with the tool.
+We have already heard stories from people telling us about their positive experiences with the tool.
 Of course, there is still room for improvement, but overall the feedback is very positive.

 How do you see the future?
-How can this be used in companies?
+How can it be used in companies?

 AI-based coaching tools are constantly being developed and can support people with everyday issues.